davekempsell/CV/dk-cv.md

 &nbsp;
 [![Codewars](https://img.shields.io/badge/Codewars-a83232?style=for-the-badge&logo=codewars&logoColor=white)](https://www.codewars.com/users/davek87)

-I am a Junior software engineer with a background in elite sport as both an athlete and a coach.
-My unique experience in high performing teams has made the transition to working in agile development teams seemless.
+I am a software engineer with a background in elite sport as both an athlete and a coach.
+My unique experience in high performing teams has made the transition to working in agile development teams seamless.
 I’m a dedicated team player that holds myself and my team to exceptional standards.
 I’m constantly looking to push myself out of my comfort zone to learn something new.

 ## Projects